peteromallet/reigh/structure.md

         – External file drops handled by `useHandleExternalImageDrop`: Uploads to Supabase Storage, then uses API calls (`POST /api/generations`, `POST /api/shots/shot_generations`) to create `generations` and associate with `shots`.
 6.  **Shots Pane (`ShotsPane.tsx`)** (if active for the current tool):
     – Displays shot data via `GET /api/shots` (through `useListShots`), filtered by `selectedProjectId`.
+7.  **Real-time Task Updates (WebSockets)**:
+    – When the backend `taskProcessingService` completes processing a task (e.g., creating a video from a 'travel_stitch' task), it broadcasts a message via WebSockets.
+    – The client-side `useWebSocket` hook receives this message and invalidates the relevant queries (e.g., for tasks and generations).
+    – This triggers `react-query` to refetch the data, automatically updating components like `TaskList` or `VideoEditLayout` with the new information (e.g., completed task status, new video output).

 ---